ConorSherlock/rh-ty-blog.github.io/docs/_posts/2025-04-1-Conor_Sherlock.markdown

 ## Monday

+--
+![Red Hat Office](https://static.wikia.nocookie.net/disney/images/5/55/Profile_-_Mr._Potato_Head.jpeg/revision/latest?cb=20190313050826)

+**This is the text area where you can enter your blog details for Monday**.

 Today we first played an icebreaker game to get to know more people and feel more comfortable.
 Then we went on a tour of the offices which was interesting to see all the facilities and environment the programmers work in.
 After that we had a talk about the history of red hat which was quite interesting. we had our first break then in which I got to know a few of the lads as we played pool and mariokart.
 After our break we had a talk on health and safety. we then got to go on an early lunch in which we played a small bit more pool and mariokart.
 After lunch we had an interesting talk on agile and scrum followed by a practical to put what we had learned into practice.
 We did this by using mr potato heads as our product.
 We were split into three teams and assigned a product owner each.
 The product owner gave us a theme and we had to work together to create a potato head based on the Theme.
 We finished the day off by getting ourselves set up on the laptops.
 I enjoyed today and am looking forward to the week ahead.

----

-![Red Hat Office](https://static.wikia.nocookie.net/disney/images/5/55/Profile_-_Mr._Potato_Head.jpeg/revision/latest?cb=20190313050826)

-**This is the text area where you can enter your blog details for Monday**.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Pellentesque ultrices dolor id consequat ullamcorper.
-Donec sed hendrerit nibh, sit amet pharetra risus.
-Aliquam fermentum nisi ut nibh maximus mattis quis in ex.
-Etiam lobortis ligula a lacinia placerat.
-Cras vehicula nisi in mauris pretium ultricies.
-Suspendisse urna sapien, facilisis non fringilla eget, dapibus eu est. Duis placerat est eget eleifend vulputate.

-* Mauris laoreet fermentum ante, non pulvinar lectus.
-* Integer pellentesque velit sem, vitae feugiat ex ultricies ut.
-* Fusce ac scelerisque nisi.
-Nunc sollicitudin a neque eget lobortis.

-Pellentesque aliquam lobortis augue, ut pulvinar elit viverra non.
-Vivamus dapibus lorem lorem, non viverra elit commodo eget.
-Duis auctor at nulla a gravida.
-Phasellus finibus orci a elit faucibus, nec maximus massa euismod.

 ---